 A dedication to etymology, one of my true loves.
 I love linguistics, but to me, language by itself is not (completely, soul-consumingly) interesting.
-Thinking about how language is shaped by humans, however, is, and is is why I love it so much.
+Thinking about how language is shaped by humans, however, is, and is why I love it so much.
 Etymology is one of the clearest displays of this "shaping"; thus, the love I hold for it, and thus, this page.

 Don't expect insanely professional descriptions; if you want those, you can go to the Wiktionary page yourself lol.
 I'm here for fun only.